Safe Spaces Should Be Safe

 August 2023

-Email sent by a board member to Ellie and the Board regarding Ellie's misconduct.
+A board member sends an email to Ellie and the Board regarding Ellie's misconduct.

 November 2023